bradleyg/nserv/README.markdown

 ## TODO:
 * Define the main server.js in the package.json
 * Automatic install of npm modules
+* Hard start and stop of applications (without the need to delete or update)

 ## Good stuff:
 [npm](http://npmjs.org/)